tjmcs/dn-kafka/docs/Managing-Connectors.md

 -rw-rw-r--  0 vagrant vagrant   16495 Apr 26 14:43 ./kafka-connect-solr/kafka-connect-solr-0.1.7.jar
 ```

-Furthermore, there is an assumption that the filename of the archive file includes a suffix that indicates its file type in a standard way (eg. `.tar`, `.tar.gz`, `.tgz`, `.tar.xz`, `.txz`, `.tar.bz`, `.tar.bz2`, `.tbz`, `.tbz2`, `.zip`).
+Furthermore, there is an assumption that the filename of the archive file includes a suffix that indicates its file type in a standard way (eg. `.tar`, `.tar.gz`, `.tgz`, `.tar.bz`, `.tar.bz2`, `.tbz`, `.tbz2`, `.zip`).
 A combination of the suffix information for the file and it's MIME type will be used to determine how best to handle the file during the connector installation process, and if the suffix doesn't match the MIME type, then the file in question will be skipped.

 If the MIME type and filename suffix do match, then the archive file will be unpacked and the JAR files that it contains will be copied over to a directory that the playbook run creates based on the `name` that was specified in the `connectors` entry for that connector in the `action_hash`.
 The location of that directory will depend on the `kafka_distro` that was specified in the local variables file (if this parameter is not specified, then the playbook run will assume that the target nodes are part of a Confluent Kafka cluster, and the connector code will be copied over to a subdirectory of the `/usr/share/java` subdirectory; if, on the other hand, this parameter is defined and has a value of `apache`, then the connector code will be copied over to a subdirectory of the `{kafka_dir}/libs` directory).